-Tangentially, there is the question of {\it probing} such entanglement at colliders.
-While there has been significant investigations of flavor entanglement in meson systems, most collider experiments investigating entanglement have targeted spin correlations in particle pair production as proposed by Bell~\cite{Bell1964}, see for e.g. Refs.~\cite{ATLAS:2023spin, CMS:2025anw, Afik2024,Low:2025aqq, CMS2024TopEntanglement,HanLowSu2025,HanZhouEtAl2023}.
+While there have been significant investigations of flavor entanglement in meson systems, most collider experiments investigating entanglement have targeted spin correlations in particle pair production as proposed by Bell~\cite{Bell1964}, see for e.g. Refs.~\cite{ATLAS:2023spin,CMS:2025anw,Afik:2024,Low:2025aqq,CMS2024TopEntanglement,HanLowSu2025,HanZhouEtAl2023,Dong:2023xiw}.
 We emphasize that Bell-type inequalities provide a general criterion for distinguishing classical from quantum correlations in bipartite systems, and test entanglement through correlations between binary outcomes.
 While the original proposal was concerning spin~\cite{Bell1964}, their defining feature is that they rely only on minimal, theory-independent assumptions and are agnostic to the microscopic realization of the observables involved~\cite{JFClauser_1978,Abramsky:2012dlv}.
 Crucially, Bell-type tests do not depend on the actual numerical value of an observable, but only on the existence of two distinguishable outcomes, often labeled $+1$ and $-1$.

 In collider experiments, we do not measure spin directly in the same way as in tabletop experiments.
 Instead, we predominantly measure momenta and reconstruct mass eigenstates~\cite{CMS:2025anw, CMS2024TopEntanglement, Abel:2025skj,Bechtle:2025ugc, Li:2024luk, ABEL1992304}.
 On the other hand, collider experiments are fundamentally counting experiments, making them naturally compatible with the logic of Bell-type inequalities~\cite{JFClauser_1978, Abramsky:2012dlv, AbramskyBrandenburger2011, BrunnerReview2014}, provided suitable binary operators/measurements can be identified.
-In particle physics, in addition to spin, internal quantum numbers such as chirality and flavor naturally define effective two-level systems, but the corresponding observables are accessed through distinct SM interaction channels rather than tunable detector orientations.
+In particle physics, in addition to spin, internal quantum numbers such as flavor naturally define effective two-level systems, but the corresponding observables are accessed through distinct SM interaction channels rather than tunable detector orientations.
 This motivates reformulating Bell-type reasoning in a setting where measurement settings are defined by physical interactions.

 We propose using fundamental SM interactions as probes of entanglement in particle physics.
 Such interactions will be shown to be completely analogous to spin operators in quantum mechanics, performing binary measurements of inherent particle quantum numbers.